JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    planned sweep (which replans from a fresh zero-clk table each iteration, so the seeds can't corrupt it), harvests again, and loops back to step 3 with the new numbers.
-Bounded by `SYN.AUTOPIPELINE_MAX_LATENCY_PASSES` (3 total passes); at the cap the build fails loudly, advising an explicit `depth=N` pin at the unstable call site.
+Bounded by `SYN.AUTOPIPELINE_MAX_LATENCY_PASSES` (3 total passes); at the cap the build fails loudly, advising an explicit `latency=N` pin at the unstable call site.

 Hard errors (instead of silently-wrong hardware):
 - **Divergent `.latency`:** the same AUTOPIPELINE-tagged function instantiated at multiple sites with *different* discovered stage counts — legal per-instance in the framework, unrepresentable as the single `.latency` int the design's Python read.
-Fix: give each call site its own factory-produced closure, or pin `depth=N`.
+Fix: give each call site its own factory-produced closure, or pin `latency=N`.
 - **Call-site set changed between passes:** an AUTOPIPELINE-tagged instance on pass 2 whose func didn't exist in pass 1 (detected as unseedable) — i.e. Python control flow, or closure-captured values encoded in a tagged function's identity, depended